 History of Past/Current Plans and Other Regional Efforts to End Homelessness

 Since 1996 the Tacoma/Lakewood/Pierce County Homeless Continuum of Care (CoC) has received federal funding from the U.S. Department of Housing and Urban Development (HUD) to implement new housing programs for homeless.
 In 2002, the first ever comprehensive plan to address homelessness was developed.
 This was the 10-Year Plan to End Homelessness.
 The goal was to end homelessness by 2013.
 The plan was robust and identified the resources needed to be successful.
 Organizations were prepared to expand and develop new housing and supportive services.
-The challenge was that there were not sufficient resources available to increase housing and services needed to succeed.
+Insufficient resources were available to increase housing and services needed to succeed.
 During this time the CoC increased the amount of federal funding and housing services but not to the level needed to end homelessness.

 In 2012, a new plan was developed, the Plan to End Homelessness.
 This plan had a goal of ending chronic homelessness by 2015, reducing all homelessness by 50% by 2016, and reducing family homelessness by 50% by 2021.
-During this time there was an increase in public funding provided by the State of Washington Department of Commerce.
-As in the past the increased resources were still not sufficient to support the need.
+The State of Washington Department of Commerce increased funding, but the increased resources were still not sufficient to support the increasing need.

 In 2017, a plan was developed to realign the CoC Committee and focus on 8 Key Results to address homelessness.
 By this time resources had significantly increased and access to housing and services had been realigned to ensure that households are prioritized for housing and services based on vulnerabilities and housing barriers.
 The CoC Committee was focused on ensuring that the implementation of this new plan was the top priority.